Oliver Cromwell Invades Ireland

 Within a few weeks of arriving Cromwell controlled the Eastern side of Ireland.
 By September he took Drogheda butchering an entire garrison based there.
 By October Wexford had suffered the same fate.

 Now Cromwell came up against no resistance and went from town to town taking total control such as places like Raphoe Castle.
-1652 saw Cromwell back in England and the Cromwellians were masters of all Ireland.
+By 1652 The English parliament passed Cromwell’s Act of Settlement giving the English greater control over Ireland.

 Oliver Cromwell died in 1658 and by this time England had grown tired of the strict Puritan rule and made Charles II return from his travels to take his place as King.
 The Stuarts had regained to the throne of England once more.

 To this day Oliver Cromwell is known as Ireland’s most hated man and his reign of terror has never been forgotten.

 Video of Oliver Cromwell in Ireland

 - 1650 – The Sieges of Charlemont, Meelick and Limerick

 - 1652 – Introduction of the Cromwellian act of Settlement

 - 1681 – St Oliver Plunket is executed by the English